 We understand that jockeys might not want to talk to someone they know or might need some additional support even after opening up to a friend, partner or colleague.
 It is for this reason that the PJA works with Sporting Chance to provide a 24/7 helpline and national support network.

-- Alternatively, jockeys can call the helpline directly.
+- Jockeys, or a member of their support network, can call the helpline directly.
 The number is 07780 008877 and this is manned 24hrs a day.
 From 9.00am to 5.00pm it will be answered by Sporting Chance and outside of those hours the service is provided by Health Assured, where jockeys will be able to speak with a counsellor directly.

-- If a support plan is recommended, the PJA will fund the initial six sessions as part of the PJA membership.
+- If a support plan is recommended, the PJA will fund a minimum of eight sessions as part of the PJA membership.